Page last updated:

 - Use the IPsec add-on to encrypt IP data traffic within your deployment.

-- NIST Controls and VMware Tanzu Application Service for VMs: Provides a dedicated site that assesses TAS for VMs against NIST SP 800-53(r4) Controls.
+- NIST Controls and Pivotal Application Service: Provides a dedicated site that assesses PAS against NIST SP 800-53(r4) Controls.

-- General Data Protection Regulation: Provides an overview of the General Data Protection Regulation (GDPR) and where TAS for VMs might store personal data.
+- General Data Protection Regulation: Provides an overview of the General Data Protection Regulation (GDPR) and where PAS might store personal data.

 This section links to topics that describe how PAS and PAS users manage security for apps and service instances.